 Your provider will want to monitor you and see how well your treatment is working.
 At these visits, your provider may:

 - Use a stethoscope to listen to the blood flow in your neck

 You may also have imaging tests done to see if the blockages in your carotid arteries are becoming worse.

 Having carotid artery disease puts you at risk for stroke.
-If you think you have symptoms of stroke, go to the emergency room or call your local emergency number (such as 9-1-1) immediately.
+If you think you have symptoms of stroke, go to the emergency room or call 911 or the local emergency number immediately.
 Symptoms of a stroke include:

 Get help as soon as symptoms occur.
 The sooner you receive treatment, the better your chance for recovery.
 With a stroke, every second of delay can result in more brain injury.

-Rocotta JJ, Ricotta JJ.
-Carotid artery disease: Decision making including medical therapy.
-In: Cronenwett JL, Johnston W, eds.
-Rutherford's Vascular Surgery.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 99.
+Ricotta JJ, Ricotta JJ.
+Cerebrovascular disease: decision making including medical therapy.
+In: Sidawy AN, Perler BA, eds.
+Rutherford's Vascular Surgery and Endovascular Therapy.
+9th ed.
+Philadelphia, PA: Elsevier; 2019:chap 89.

 Sooppan R, Lum YW.
 Management of recurrent carotid stenosis.
 In: Cameron AM, Cameron JL, eds.
 Current Surgical Therapy.
 13th ed.
 Philadelphia, PA: Elsevier; 2020:933-939.

 Reviewed by: Thomas S. Metkus, MD, Assistant Professor of Medicine and Surgery, Johns Hopkins University School of Medicine, Baltimore, MD.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.